-"And when you stand praying, if you have anything against anyone, forgive it, so that your Father in heaven may also forgive your sins.
+"And when you stand praying, if you have anything against anyone, forgive them, so that your Father in heaven may also forgive your sins.
 But if you do not forgive, neither will your Father in heaven forgive your sins" (Mk.11:25-26 Para.).
 See also Matt.6:14-15.

 "Be you angry, and sin not: do not let the sun go down upon your wrath: neither give place to the devil" (Eph.4:26-27 Para.).